 Final Report and Written Externship Assignments

-At the end of the externship, the student must upload to their externship folder on M+Box a Final Report on the externship experience.
-It must be accompanied by at least three pieces of any written work (e.g., reports, briefs, memos, etc.) the student produced during the externship.
+At the end of the externship, the student must upload to their externship folder on Google Drive a Final Report on the externship experience.
+It must be accompanied by at least two pieces of any written work (e.g., reports, briefs, memos, etc.) the student produced during the externship.

 Generally, the final report should reflect on the externship experience as a whole.
 Although it may naturally include some repetition with portions of the student's contemporaneous journals, it should be a report that stands on its own and provides an end-of-term retrospective summary of the student's externship experiences and their educational significance.
 The report should include: